Kimiko Date

 Kimiko Date (伊達 公子, Date Kimiko) is a Japanese former professional tennis player.
 She reached the semifinals of the 1994 Australian Open, the 1995 French Open and the 1996 Wimbledon Championships, and won the Japan Open a record four times.
-She reached a career-high ranking of world No. 4 in 1995, and retired from professional tennis in November 1996.
+She reached a career-high ranking of world No. 4 in 1995, and first retired from professional tennis in November 1996.

-She returned to tennis nearly 12 years later, announcing an unexpected comeback in April 2008.
-She then won her eighth WTA title at the 2009 Korea Open, becoming the second-oldest player in the Open era, after Billie Jean King, to win a singles title on the WTA Tour.
+Date returned to tennis nearly twelve years later, announcing an unexpected comeback in April 2008.
+She then won her eighth WTA Tour title at the 2009 Korea Open, becoming the second-oldest player in the Open era, after Billie Jean King, to win a singles title on the WTA Tour.
 In 2013, she won three WTA Tour titles in doubles and at the 2014 US Open, aged 43, she reached the semifinals of a Grand Slam doubles tournament for the first time in her career.
 Date announced her final retirement in September 2017.